 Yes, but your employer cannot conduct any LP-gas activities until you are certified and the company is properly licensed.
 Your certification will not be issued until you complete the required 16-hour class and pass the Category J management-level examination.

-Click here to view the tables in 16 TAC 9.52(g), which covers the applicable courses for each different type of certification.
+Click here to view the requirements in 16 TAC §9.52, which covers the applicable courses for each different type of certification.

 Yes.
 This information is public under Texas' Public Information Act, with the exception of your Social Security Number, which is confidential under state and federal law and will, therefore, be withheld from the public.
 Access to or copies of this information will be provided in response to a request after the requestor pays any applicable statutory copying charges.